robocomp/robocomp/doc/code-examples/getting-started/c++/mmoving-robot-in-square-and-circle-c++.md

 	cd robocomp/files/innermodel
 	rcis simpleworld.xml

 This would start the simulator with the innermodel simpleworld.
 You will see two windows one the entire view of the map or model and the other is the camera view of the bot which is in the center.
-NOw go back to the firstcomp tab in the terminal and let us run the component.
+Now go back to the firstcomp tab in the terminal and let us run the component.

 	bin/square --Ice.Config=etc/config